-Hereditary Gastric Cancer Panel, Sequencing and Deletion/Duplication
+Hereditary Pancreatic Cancer Panel, Sequencing and Deletion/Duplication

-Last Literature Review: December 2022 Last Update: September 2023
+Last Literature Review: August 2022 Last Update: June 2024

-Pathogenic germline variants in multiple genes have been implicated in hereditary gastric cancer.
-Hereditary gastric cancer syndromes are often characterized by an early age of disease onset (typically before age 50) and multiple, multifocal, and/or similar cancers in a single individual or one or more closely related family members.
+Pathogenic germline variants in multiple genes have been implicated in hereditary pancreatic cancer.
+Hereditary cancer syndromes are often characterized by early age of cancer onset (typically before 50 years of age) and multiple, multifocal, and/or similar cancers in a single individual or in a closely related family member(s).
+Refer to the Genes Tested table for more details regarding the genes and syndromes included on the Hereditary Pancreatic Cancer Panel.
+Genes included on this panel are also included in other ARUP hereditary cancer tests.
+For more information, refer to the ARUP Hereditary Cancer Panel Comparison table.